ctb/2017-moore-ddd-annual-report/narrative.md

   budget will be submitted along with the primary MMETSP reanalysis paper.

-* an important component of all our work is a teaching and training effort that is aimed at building a local community of practice around data-driven discovery while engaging with the global community being nucleated by the Data Science Environments and Data Carpentry.
+* an important component of all our work is our teaching and training effort, aimed at building a local community of practice around data-driven discovery while engaging with the global community being nucleated by the Data Science Environments and Data Carpentry.
   Towards this end we have run dozens of workshops in the past two years and plan to considerably scale up in the summer of 2017.

-It's hard to predict where we will end up but I'm enjoying the ride.
+It's hard to predict where we will end up but I'm enjoying the ride, and in the meantime we are producing useful software products and doing interesting analyses.

 ## Awareness and recognition

 *Describe evidence of awareness/recognition of you, your projects, and/or your lab members.*

-More goes here.
+I continue to be recognized as a source of informed opinion about issues of open science, computational infrastructure, scientific software engineering, and repeatability/reproducibility.
+The primary broadcast medium for this is social media, with my blog and Twitter accounts.
+As evidence of engagement with these opinions, my blog sees about 90,000 page views a year, and gathers about 200 comments per year.
+It seems likely that many of my invitations and advisory board memberships come from my social media presence, as I have mostly avoided publishing opinion pieces or review articles in traditional locations.
+I also routinely provide background information and give interviews to science journalists.

+More than just me, the lab is increasingly being recognized as a source of expertise in software development, data-intensive research, and infrastructure.
+For example, Luiz did a tutorial on Docker at Supercomputing 2016; Harriet and Daniel both participated in a national Plant Biology computing infrastructure visioning workshop;
+and Harriet has participated in several additional visioning workshops and grant review panels.

 ### Help requested